 For other countries that lag a comparable country, similar decompositions can be made.
 This may not result in a clear and consistent message: causes of death that hold back life expectancy may not be the same as the causes of death that hold back equality.
 Yet if it does, as in the case of Denmark when compared to Sweden, the benefits are substantial, because the policy goals can be so clearly stated.
 We therefore suggest that this method could be a valuable tool for epidemiologists and policy makers alike.

 As any cause of death analysis, our study has the limitations that: 1) causes of death are treated as mutually exclusive, while they may not be (e.g., poor sight due to diabetes may lead to an accident); 2) medical doctors and even coroners have imperfect knowledge about causes of death; and 3) trends in awareness of certain diseases and changing insights in disease processes affect classification.
 Yet through using otherwise high-quality data and broad categories of causes of death, we believe we have achieved a useful, workable grouping of causes of death.
-In addition, we performed a sensitivity analysis to assure consistency of grouping across ICD versions and did not find significant variation when ICD revisions changed (Supplementary Figures 2-4).
+In addition, we performed a sensitivity analysis to assure consistency of grouping across ICD versions and did not find significant variation when ICD revisions changed (Supplementary Figure 2).
+In addition, although the correlation between lifespan indicators suggest that our results would not differ if we have used a different indicator, relative inequality indicators (e.g. coefficient of variation) differ in properties from indicators that measure absolute lifespan inequality (e.g. standard deviation).
+Therefore, to alleviate any concern we replicated our results using the standard deviation (Supplementary Figures 3-6) and did not find major differences.

 Lifespan inequality is an important dimension of population health.
-By looking at this dimension we could disclose how lifespans differ within Denmark, Sweden and Norway.
+By looking at this dimension we could disclose how lifespans differ within Denmark and Sweden.
 Moreover, our decomposition by age- and cause-of-death allowed us to identify conditions and ages that contribute the most to lifespan inequality changes, and we were able to translate them into potential gains in life expectancy if efforts were concentrated in these ages and causes of death.

 Conclusions